 A: Why not?
 Plenty of theaters sold out last time, why risk it?

-Yes, the existence of these quarters was long considered to be a mere rumor, the Loch Ness Monster of the currency world (I covered the Bigfoot here.)
+these quarters was long considered to be a mere rumor, the Loch Ness Monster of the currency world (I covered the Bigfoot here.)
 But then on a trip through Oregon, I received the District of Columbia quarter and realized that I would eventually have to cover these guys to bring the Most Awesome State Quarter tournament to an official close.

 Would any of the quarters have stood a chance in the original tournament?
 Short answer: absolutely not.
 Let’s face it.
 These quarters are going to be the first time most American’s have heard of any of these places, and as far as first impressions go, many of them don’t measure up.
 Could they have eliminated Ohio?
 Of course.
 Minnesota?
 Obviously.
 But Alaska?
 Please.